kubecost/docs/custom-prom.md

 * cAdvisor - kubelet v1.11.0+ (May 18)
 * node-exporter - v0.16+ (May 18) \[Optional]

-## Steps to disable Kubecost's Prometheus Deployment (not recommended)
+## Disabling Kubecost's Prometheus deployment

-**Before continuing, see the note above about Kubecost's bundled prometheus**
+> **Warning**: This process is not recommended.
+Before continuing, see the note above about Kubecost-bundled Prometheus.

-1. Pass the following parameters in your helm install:
+1. Pass the following parameters in your Helm install:

     ```
     helm upgrade --install kubecost \